 - reducing close contact

 - maintaining a 2 m safe distance from other people

 - hand hygiene (soap wash and hand sanitation)

 - general coronavirus cleaning instructions

 In the field of performing arts, it is not entirely possible to avoid close contact (especially performers in a show), so limiting the number and duration of close contacts becomes an important means of avoiding infection.
 We recommend dividing the workplace into teams (or “families”) which colleagues do not change between and in which they avoid contact with other teams’ members.
 The aim is to prevent possible transmission of infection to the entire workforce.
 Attention should also be paid to social interaction: hugging and shaking hands should be avoided during the pandemic.
-We recommend that personnel wear masks, whenever possible, in all situations where safe distances cannot be maintained.
+We recommend that personnel wear masks, whenever possible, in all situations.

 Each organization must follow the instructions of the authorities.
 If the national guidelines are inconsistent with the guidelines given by the authorities, the authorities’ guidelines must be followed.